WALKS OF ART

 It was commissioned by Guidobaldo II della Rovere, Duke of Urbino, reportedly as an instructional gift for his very young wife — a depiction of married love and its obligations.

-Manet saw it in Florence in the 1850s and painted a nearly direct copy, replacing the Renaissance setting with a modern Parisian one.
+Édouard Manet, the 19th-century French painter who helped usher in modern art, saw it in Florence in the 1850s and painted a nearly direct copy.

 He called it Olympia.